fkarg/fkarg.github.io/_posts/2020-06-20-everything-f*cked.md

 # Review

 ## Main Takeaways
+I had three main takeaways, the first actually even before I bought the book.
+First, the thinking brain is not in control - the feeling brain is.
+Second:
+I gained a much deeper understanding of the human relation to suffering, and how we can use it to our advantage.
+Lastly, that the economy is really only based on feelings, nothing else.

 ### Not the Thinking Brain, but the Feeling Brain is in Control
 ![Elephant with Rider](https://freesvg.org/img/Elephant2.png)